ethpandaops/assertoor/pkg/coordinator/tasks/generate_exits/README.md

   The number of validator keys to generate from the mnemonic, determining how many unique exit transactions will be created.

 - **`clientPattern`**:\
-  A regex pattern for selecting a specific client endpoint for sending the exit transactions.
+  A regex pattern for selecting specific client endpoints for sending the exit transactions.
 If left empty, any available endpoint will be used.

+- **`excludeClientPattern`**:\
+  A regex pattern to exclude certain client endpoints from being used for exit transactions.
+This parameter adds a layer of control by allowing the exclusion of specific clients, which can be useful for testing under various network scenarios.

 ### Defaults